spacemeshos/testnet-guide/cli.md

 You might see a prompt regarding the firewall or accepting incoming connections, approve it and wait a bit to check if the node continues to run without any errors.
 You should see the logs being written continuously.

-Please keep in mind, that you can have only one go-spacemesh node running on your machine - this includes also Smapp.
+Please note, that you can have multiple go-spacemesh nodes running on your machine, but they cannot share the same directories.

 ### SMCLI